 There are two types of magic circles: a single loop and a double loop or what is referred to as a Magic Loop and a Double Magic Loop.
 The only difference is you wrap the yarn around your fingers twice instead of once.
 As you can imagine, the Double Magic Loop forms a more secure loop.

-How to Make a Magic Circle:
+How to Crochet a Magic Circle

 To make it easy to learn, here’s a video tutorial on how to make a magic circle: